Our firm

 Pareto Securities AS is, in accordance with the Transparency Act, obliged to conduct an enterprise-wide assessment on the promotion of fundamental human rights and decent working conditions to identify, assess and understand the risk that the operations of Pareto Securities have resulted in, or which may result in negative consequences for such rights and working conditions (the “Enterprise Assessment”).
 The Enterprise Assessment shall be updated at least annually, or more frequently if required, and be tailored to the nature and size of Pareto Securities.

 The Enterprise Assessment is made by and for the use of Pareto Securities AS, in accordance with the Instruction in relation to the Transparency Act as adopted by the Board of Directors of PSEC Norway.
-The content of this statement is based on and summarises the results from and conclusions made in the Enterprise Assessment.
+The content of this statement is based on and summarises the results from, and conclusions made in the Enterprise Assessment.

 5.2 Organisation: employees and location of offices